colossus9/github-admin-toolkit/README.md

     - Separate the logical modules into a scheduler (i.e. Jenkins) and make it possible for both the dockerized hubot and the local bash script to call the remote job.
     - Separate dependency on the scheduler by having the scheduler simply clone from source

-# How to run the tool
+# How to run the toolkit

 There is currently one way to run this tool, but several in planning.
 As of now, you can only run this tool from the command line, but the following methods are planned: